fetchai/agents-aea/docs/api/plugins/aea_ledger_cosmos/cosmos.md

 - `private_key_path`: the private key path of the agent
 - `password`: the password to encrypt/decrypt the private key.
+- `extra_entropy`: add extra randomness to whatever randomness your OS can provide

 <a name="plugins.aea-ledger-cosmos.aea_ledger_cosmos.cosmos.CosmosCrypto.private_key"></a>
 #### private`_`key